michaelfester/docs/docs/guides/tips/subcategories-hierarchies.md

 {% /callout %}

 {% callout title="" %}
-Note that the title of the ‘parent’ column doesn’t need to be “parent” - we just named it that for demonstration purposes.
+Note that the title of the ‘parent' column doesn't need to be “parent” - we just named it that for demonstration purposes.
 The name of this column can be whatever you want. [**Copy the sample sheet here**](https://docs.google.com/spreadsheets/d/10TsTGUfOMnelMQuu2bpmroqVhE_V1SSsbGv-Rs43bs0/copy).
 {% /callout %}

-If we were to look at ‘Red Cardinal’ (row 25) - the parent of this item would be ‘Smooth Leafed’.
-The parent of ‘Smoothed Leafed’ would be ‘Spinach’ etc… if we follow the hierarchy all the way up we get to ‘Food Types’.
+If we were to look at ‘Red Cardinal' (row 25) - the parent of this item would be ‘Smooth Leafed'.
+The parent of ‘Smoothed Leafed' would be ‘Spinach' etc… if we follow the hierarchy all the way up we get to ‘Food Types'.
 The full path to 'Red Cardinal' would therefore be:

 - Food types
 - Vegetable